xuanzee/PUI2016_fb55/HW4_fb55/README.md

 For Assignment 2: work in groups of 2.
 Strictly no more than 3!

-For the rest of the HW you can work in groups, and you are encouraged to.
+For the rest of the HW you can work in groups of up to 5 as usual, and you are encouraged to.
 Create a HW4_\<netID\> directory in your PUI2016_\<netID\> repository.
 Include a README.md that briefly summarizes the scope of the homework (so we know you understand what you did), and states with whome you worked and what you specifically contributed to.